Skip to main content

 #E(Fp) = h,\#E(\mathbb{F}_p) \;=\; h \cdot \ell,

-where \ell is a large prime and hh is a small integer called the cofactor.
-The unique subgroup of order \ell is the prime-order subgroup, denoted EE^{\circ}.
-We work cryptographically in EE^{\circ}.
+where \ell is a large prime (the subgroup order) and hZ>0h \in \mathbb{Z}_{>0} is a small integer (the cofactor).
+The unique subgroup of E(Fp)E(\mathbb{F}_p) of order \ell is the prime-order subgroup, denoted EE(Fp)E^{\circ} \subseteq E(\mathbb{F}_p).
+All cryptographic operations in this workspace are performed in EE^{\circ}.

 CurveFieldOrderCofactor hhPrime \ell size